SimonRosendahl/colmaracademy/documents/Projects/colmaracademy/README.txt

-Final project in CodeCademys 'Learn how to build a website' course!
-Ready, Set, Go!
+Making a webpage for Colmar Academy, last test in Learn to build a website course on CodeCademy.org